-Two types of fishing permits would be required to fish non-commercially in the Islands Unit and Rose Atoll.
+Either one of two types of fishing permits would be required to fish non-commercially in the Islands Unit and Rose Atoll.
 A recreational charter permit would (a) allow sustenance catches to be retained, (b) would prohibit the sale or barter-and-trade of catches, and (c) would require owner/operators to be local businesses from Guam or the CNMI (in the case of fishing in the Islands Unit) or from American Samoa (for fishing in Rose Atoll).
-A noncommercial fishing permit would be available to community residents of Guam and the CNMI (in the case of the Islands Unit) or of American Samoa (for fishing in Rose Atoll) to fish beyond 12nm in the Rose Atoll Monument and throughout the Islands Unit.
-Under the latter type of permit, fishermen from American Samoa, Guam and the CNMI could engage in customary exchange. .
-Logbooks would be required for both types of noncommercial fishing in the Monument.
-In the PRI Monument, non-commercial fishing beyond 12nm from shore in the Monument, would require either an existing PRI fishing permit (type would depend on the MUS being harvested) or a recreational charter permit.
+A non-commercial fishing permit would be available to community residents of Guam and the CNMI (in the case of the Islands Unit) or of American Samoa (for fishing in Rose Atoll) to fish beyond 12nm in the Rose Atoll Monument and throughout the Islands Unit.
+Under the latter type of permit, fishermen from American Samoa, Guam and the CNMI could engage in customary exchange.
+Logbooks would be required for both types of non-commercial fishing in the Monument.
+In the PRI Monument, non-commercial fishing permit (type would depend on the MUS being harvested) or a recreational charter permit.
 Customary exchange would not be allowed for fishing in the PRI.

 Under Alternative 3, non-commercial fishing would be specifically defined and regulated, which would remove user confusion and the permit requirement would reduce enforcement uncertainties regarding identifying non-commercial fishing in Monument waters.
-Prohibiting non-commercial fishing in the Monument and commercial fishing outside of the Monument on the same trip would provide an additional safeguard to deter commercial fishing in the Monuments and would enhance enforcement of the proposed action..
+Prohibiting non-commercial fishing in the Monument and commercial fishing outside of the Monument on the same trip would provide an additional safeguard to deter commercial fishing in the Monuments and would enhance enforcement of the proposed action.